Development of a simulation and analysis framework for N{\nu}DEx experiment: Analysis of track reconstruction

-where $\Delta t$ is the time difference between the arrivals of the two charge carriers at the anode.
-The energy deposition is reconstructed from the amplitude of the filtered voltage waveform.
+where $\Delta t$ is the time difference between the \reviewII{arrival times of} of the two charge carriers at the anode.
+Figure~\ref{fig:ZComp} shows the comparison between the reconstructed and true z-coordinates.
+The gradient parameter of 1 is obtained from the linear fit, as expected.

-Figure~\ref{fig:ZComp} compares reconstructed and true z-positions.
-A systematic offset is observed, but reconstruction remains linear and accurate within uncertainties.

-The x–y coordinates are determined by the pixel positions on the anode.
-Each hit is represented as a node with associated spatial (x, y, z) and energy information.
+Each \rewrite{reconstructed} hit is treated as a node containing spatial (x, y, z) and energy information.
 To assemble these nodes into continuous tracks, we apply the Breadth-First Search (BFS) algorithm~\cite{cormen2001algorithms}, using a spatial adjacency criterion of 12 mm between neighboring nodes.
-This threshold is larger than the pixel pitch (10 mm), balancing reconstruction accuracy with computational efficiency.
+This threshold is slightly larger than the pixel pitch (10 mm) \reviewII{to balance} reconstruction accuracy with computational efficiency.
 The energy of each pixel was reconstructed from the total energy deposited within that pixel.
 Figure~\ref{fig:Res} presents the difference between reconstructed and true energies.
-When an ENC of 40 e$^-$ per hit pixel is included, the overall energy resolution is approximately 0.56\%.
+When an ENC of 40 e$^-$ per hit pixel is included, the overall energy resolution (FWHM) is approximately \rewrite{1.41\%}.

 In cases where multiple disconnected graphs are formed, the one with the largest total energy deposition is selected as the main track, corresponding to the physical electron trajectory.

-Figure~\ref{fig:3Dtrack} shows a reconstructed 3D track for a simulated $^{82}$Se $0\nu\beta\beta$ event with projections onto x–y, x–z, and y–z planes.
+Figure~\ref{fig:3Dtrack} shows a reconstructed 3D track for a simulated $^{82}$Se $0\nu\beta\beta$ event with projections onto the x–y, x–z, and y–z planes.
 Two blobs, corresponding to the Bragg peaks of the emitted electrons, are expected for true $0\nu\beta\beta$ decays.
-Blobs are identified as the highest integrated energy within 60 mm of each main-track endpoint, ensuring inclusion of connected nodes while preventing endpoint mismatches from BFS reconstruction.
+The energy of blob is calculated by summing the energies within 50 mm of each main-track endpoint.

 Blob identification is essential for discriminating $0\nu\beta\beta$ signal events from single-electron backgrounds originating from radioactive decays.
-Figure~\ref{fig:BlobDis} shows the energy distributions of blob candidates for signal and $^{208}$Tl $\gamma$ background events simulated within the framework.
-Signal events typically exhibit two blobs with similar energies, while background events display a broader and more asymmetric distribution.
+Figure~\ref{fig:BlobDis} shows the energy distributions of blob candidates for signal and single-electron background with 2.998 MeV energy.
+Signal events typically exhibit two blobs with similar energies, while background events display a boarder and lower energy for low energy blobs.